Skip to main content

 Stage 3: Risk Classification

-This is the critical branching point.
-The interview walks through the Article 6 decision tree:
+This is the branching point that matters most.
+The interview walks you through the Article 6 decision tree:

 • Does the system fall into any of the prohibited categories under Article 5?